awsdocs/amazon-cloudwatch-user-guide/doc_source/Create-alarm-on-metric-math-expression.md

    To have the alarm not send notifications, choose **Remove**\.

 1. To have the alarm perform Auto Scaling, EC2, or Systems Manager actions, choose the appropriate button and choose the alarm state and action to perform\.
+Alarms can perform Systems Manager actions only when they go into ALARM state\.
+For more information about Systems Manager actions, see see [ Configuring CloudWatch to create OpsItems from alarms](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html) and [ Incident creation](https://docs.aws.amazon.com/incident-manager/latest/userguide/incident-creation.html)\.
+**Note**
+To create an alarm that performs an SSM Incident Manager action, you must have certain permissions\.
+For more information, see [ Identity\-based policy examples for AWS Systems Manager Incident Manager](https://docs.aws.amazon.com/incident-manager/latest/userguide/security_iam_id-based-policy-examples.html)\.

 1. When finished, choose **Next**\.